Mariah Hukins, MD, showcasing her art

 In addition, our residents use their free time to hang out together (yes, karaoke is sometimes involved) and enjoy all of the amazing cultural and outdoor adventures in New Mexico.
 With mountains in our backyard, residents have plenty of time to ski, mountain bike, run, hike, camp, and fish.
 Of course, you can also golf year-round!

 Based upon resident and faculty feedback, we recently added a junior cytology rotation and a senior blood bank rotation to the schedule.
-The residents have a total of seven months of research and elective time over the four years, and the program encourages innovation and creativity in the design and use of this time.
+The residents have a total of eight months of research and elective time over the four years, and the program encourages innovation and creativity in the design and use of this time.

 Our general and subspecialty services in Surgical Pathology are particularly strong.
 We have recently added elective opportunities in Bone and Soft Tissue Oncology and Pathology and GI Pathology.
 Other Anatomic Pathology elective months include Neuropathology, Renal Pathology, and Dermatopathology.
 In particular, we encourage interdisciplinary and clinical use of the elective time.